Is it Cheaper to Study in Canada or Australia?

 Working part-time while studying is a common practice among international students to support their living expenses.
 In Canada, international students are eligible to work up to 20 hours per week during the academic year and full-time during scheduled breaks.
 The minimum wage varies between provinces but generally ranges from CAD 11 to CAD 15 per hour.
 In Australia, international students can work up to 40 hours per fortnight during the semester and full-time during breaks.
 The minimum wage is higher in Australia, averaging around AUD 20 per hour.

-Related Article: Why Study Hotel Management in Australia
+Related Article: Is Study Gap Acceptable in Australia?

 Healthcare and Insurance